danbradham/fstrings/README.rst

     >>> func.__doc__
     'Hello from ya docs'

 Right now you might be thinking, "Cool, *fdocstring* provides the same funcality as *f*, but, for doc strings."
-You are correct.
+You would be correct.
 You can even use *fdocstring* to format class doc strings:

 ::